+The Freechild Institute supports positive, powerful youth leadership throughout society.
 Youth leadership happens anytime a young person takes control, manages, directs and leads themselves and/or others.
 Within themselves, young people show leadership by identifying what matters to them and holding true to those things, including their values, objectives, goals and ideas.
 Throughout their lives, young people can lead by example, lead by following and lead through determination.
 Youth leadership can include actions that affect other youth, younger children and adults, whether its three people or 3,000,000 people.

-The Freechild Project believes that while youth leadership development has long been seen as a tool for manipulation of youth power, there is possibility and reality for young people becoming powerful, engaged leaders for social change.
+The Freechild Institute believes that while youth leadership development has long been seen as a tool for manipulation of youth power, there is possibility and reality for young people becoming powerful, engaged leaders for social change.

 “There are two ways of exerting one’s strength; one is pushing down, the other is pulling up.” ― Booker T. Washington

-Ways Youth are Changing the World through Youth Leadership
+Ways Youth Engagement in Youth Leadership Happens

 Engaging Diversity ― Young people are expanding the scope and depth of leadership activities by engaging nontraditional youth leaders in partnerships.
 Focused on race and social-economic differences, these youth are also engaging BLGQTT youth; low-academic achievers and dropouts; youth from alternative family backgrounds and others.